EMERGENCY PROCEDURES

 Student Health Services 801-863-8876

 As with individuals, the UVU community will suffer trauma and psychological distress in the aftermath of disasters or crimes.
-Almost everyone will be in shock, yet each individual is likely to react with a different set of emotions, which may include sadness, anger, fear, helplessness or euphoria.
+Almost everyone will be in shock, yet everyone is likely to react with a different set of emotions, which may include sadness, anger, fear, helplessness, or euphoria.
 Also, caregivers in the community (fire, police, etc.), wanting to help in the crisis, may themselves be affected by a sense of shock.

-The UVU Student Health Services crisis team would respond to assist victims of traumatic stress on our campus.
-Crisis team services would include, but not be limited to, crisis intervention, post-trauma counseling, group crisis interventions, death notification, etc.
+The UVU Student Health Services crisis team will respond to assist victims of traumatic stress on our campus.
+Crisis team services would include, but not be limited to, crisis intervention, post-trauma counseling, group crisis interventions, etc.

 There are three primary tasks the team performs: